2200032091/WealthWise/README.md

 # WealthWise – Personal Finance & Investment Tracker

-WealthWise is a full-stack finance dashboard built to help users track expenses, monitor crypto and stock investments, and get smarter about money.
+WealthWise is a full-stack finance dashboard built to help users manage expenses, monitor crypto and stock investments, and analyze their financial growth — powered by a microservices architecture.

-> Started as a passion project to explore breaking down a monolith into microservices, handle secure authentication, and play with real-time financial data.

 ---